AaronGabriel147/node-db2-project/README.md

-# Node DB2 Project Starter Code

-## Introduction
+I added:
+"start": "node index.js",

+### Task 2: Minimum Viable Product

 In this challenge, you will write an API that can be used to manage _Cars_ stored in a Relational Database.

-## Instructions

-### Task 1: Project Setup and Submission

-Your assignment page on Canvas should contain instructions for submitting this project.
-If you are still unsure, reach out to School Staff.

-### Task 2: Minimum Viable Product

 Build a RESTful API for an "cars" resource.
 The client for this API is a car dealer.

 #### Cars Schema